screenshotbot/screenshotbot-oss/src/fiveam-matchers/README.md

 already a matcher, for insteance the `has-item` needs this.
 The function `ensure-matcher` is useful to implement this.)

+The next two methods are not essential.
+There are defaults implemented, but if you're building a matcher that will be used by other people, we encourage implementing them.
+It'll give the developer a better error message when the test fails.

 Let's create a method to describe the matcher:

 ```